lupyuen/lupyuen.github.io/src/rust6.md

 $ make
 ```

 Which complicates our coding of NuttX Rust Apps.
-That's why we hope to test them on [__Linux / macOS / Windows__](https://lupyuen.github.io/articles/rust6#runs-on-linux--macos--windows).
+That's why we hope to test them first on [__Linux / macOS / Windows__](https://lupyuen.github.io/articles/rust6#runs-on-linux--macos--windows).

 (__NuttX Module nuttx.rs__ should probably live in a Common Source Folder)